tofnoob/tofnoob.github.io/new_player/new_player.md

 - join an active crew
 - get help from others to complete content that can be done in groups, like raids or bosses
 - choose **one** main weapon element that you like and stick to it (flame, frost, physical, volt)
+- remember to collect weekly rewards from the `commissionary` and `crew` menu
 - avoid being a dedicated healer early on, as you must have enough damage to clear some solo content
-- not worry about gear and weapons too much at first, as it will take some time to get strong - just use what you get
+- only farm seriously for gear when you can get gold gear
 - spend gold and black nucleus as you wish, save red nucleus and dark crystals for new weapons when you're decently levelled and geared
 - save **_at least 120 pulls_** for when you decide to pull for a limited weapon to get one copy (this gets reduced to around 110 later) [more detail]
 - save purple and blue password keys that open chests from the first World (Aesperia) and use in the second World (Vera) to get Mira currency to open Mirroria gachapon machines
-- only farm seriously for gear when you can get gold gear
-- remember to collect weekly rewards from the `commissionary` and `crew` menu
+- try out weapons from the training menu to see what you like before pulling for one

+Remember that it will take some time to get strong in the game so don't worry about gear, weapons and combat score (CS) too much at first.
+Just use what you get and what's fun.
+And if you really want to get strong faster then your only options are to grind more or swipe that credit card.

 ## Platform
 The first thing to decide is which platform to play on.
 Players on PC and mobile (Android & iOS) play together, whilst those on Playstation are on their own.